kietn2610/SudokuSolverGUI/README.md

 # SudokuSolverGUI

+Technologies: Python, Pygame, Request

-Created a sudoku solver system using the backtracking algorithm with an interactive GUI interface.
+Developed a Sudoku solver system utilizing the backtracking algorithm and an interactive GUI.

-The game will tell the user whether their answer for each box is correct or incorrect and when the user prompts to, the algorithm will solve the sudoku board.
+Employed Pygame to construct an immersive user interface featuring graphical elements, event handling systems, and advanced user input features

+Conducted extensive testing and debugging to ensure the system was stable, efficient, and error-free

 Sample: